JuniorTak/hyp4rtslideshow/README.md

-# hyp4rtslideshow
+# Hyp4rtslideshow

-This is a GitHub repo for the development of a WordPress slideshow plugin.
+A repo for the development of a WordPress slideshow plugin, based on [rtCamp](https://rtcamp.com/) WordPress-Slideshow Plugin assignment.

 ## Usage